joemoose/dungeoneers.d20/docs/play.md

 Your description of the action determines the applicable attribute.
 Consider a locked castle door—how do you pass through it?
 If you break out a crowbar and try to pry it open, that’s a STR check.
 If you use a lock pick to unlock the door, that’s a DEX check.
 If you want to bribe a guard to open it, that’s a WIL check.

 Don’t think about what your character is capable of, but rather *how* they would approach a problem.
-Play to all of your character’s and the adventuring parrty's available resources.
+Play to all of your character’s and the adventuring party’s available resources.

 ### Critical Success and Failure